I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 Originally named after the then Prime Minister, William Pitt the Elder but the name never caught on, the bridge was designed to reflect the influence of the Black Friars monastery which the area was named after, hence the pulpit style piers.

-However, it was not strong enough for the increasing London traffic and the replacement bridge was built by a mostly female workforce during World War II as the men were away fighting.
-Because of this, it is also known as the "Ladies Bridge".
+However, it was not strong enough for the increasing London traffic, and the replacement bridge was built from self-cleaning Portland stone by a mostly female workforce during World War II as the men were away fighting.
+Because of this, it is also known as the "Ladies Bridge."
 There are two films made from a play called Waterloo Bridge, one of which stars Vivien Leigh.

 In 1978, Bulgarian dissident Georgi Markov was assassinated by being stabbed in the thigh with a poisoned umbrella on Waterloo Bridge by suspected KGB agents.